Marc Mitscher: Personality

-Mitscher was considered to be a very quiet man.
+Mitscher was a quiet man.
 He rarely spoke, never engaged in small talk and would never discuss mission details at the mess table.
 On the rare occasions when he would enter into conversation it would be about fishing, the love of which he picked up in his middle years.
 Mitscher relaxed by reading cheap murder mysteries, and when at sea he would always have one with him.
-Though he appeared distant and severe to those who did not know him, in truth he held a deep affection for his men and possessed a dry sense of humor.
-An example of his humor was displayed in his gentle ribbing of his chief-of-staff, Captain Arleigh Burke.
-Burke had come to Mitscher from destroyers, and it was well known that he preferred a fighting command over his new role as chief-of-staff.
-When a destroyer came alongside to refuel from their flagship, a carrier, the admiral directed a Marine sentry nearby: "Secure Captain Burke, till that destroyer casts off."
+Though he appeared distant and severe, Mitscher possessed a dry sense of humor and held a deep affection for his men.
+Once when a destroyer came alongside to refuel from their carrier, Mitscher took the opportunity to gently rib his chief of staff, Captain Arleigh Burke.
+Burke had come to Mitscher from destroyers, and preferred a fighting command over his new role as chief of staff.
+To the Marine sentry standing nearby, Mitscher ordered "Secure Captain Burke, till that destroyer casts off."

 Relations toward superior officers

 Mitscher had tactical control of Task Force 58/38 and directed its subordinate task groups.
 Strategic control was held by Spruance or Halsey.
-While Spruance granted his subordinates great authority, Halsey exercised much tighter control, such that Commander, Third Fleet, was for all practical purposes Commander, Task Force 38 as well; this was clearly and repeatedly seen in the battle of Leyte Gulf.
-But however much he may have disagreed with an order, once a decision was made by either of his superiors Mitscher would implement the decision without complaint.
+While Spruance granted his subordinates great authority, Halsey exercised much tighter control, such that commander, Third Fleet, was for all practical purposes commander, Task Force 38 as well; this was clearly and repeatedly seen in the battle of Leyte Gulf.
+But however much he may have disagreed with an order, once a decision was made by either of his superiors, Mitscher would implement the decision without complaint.
 This was most prominently exemplified in the last two major naval battles of the war: the Battle of the Philippine Sea and the Battle of Leyte Gulf.
-In each case Mitscher recommended a course of action which sharply differed from that subsequently ordered by his fleet commander; he executed those orders without further debate or protest.
+In each case Mitscher recommended a course of action which differed sharply from the one subsequently ordered by his fleet commander.
+In each case, once the order was given, Mitscher set about executing the order without further debate or protest.